 Monitoring our waterways

 Monitoring and evaluating the Gold Coast's waterways is essential for their health and sustainability.
-Improved surface and groundwater monitoring inform the way we manage waterways and their use.
-It was one of the key actions identified in our Gold Coast Water Strategy needed for us to transition to a water-sensitive city.
+Surface and groundwater monitoring inform the way we manage waterways and their use.

 Approximately 230 water quality sample sites are included in our monitoring program.
 These include ocean beaches, the Broadwater, rivers, creeks, canals, fresh and tidal lakes.